limtaehyi/exTextCloud/README.md

 no login text save cloud

-PURPOSE of creation
+PURPOSE of creation\n

-for me : experience to make chrome extension

-for people : Customers who want to simply send a message(text) for other PC that has no point of contact
+for me : experience to make chrome extension\n for people : Customers who want to simply send a message(text) for other PC that has no point of contact